Powerful Anxiety Relief Strategies – Herbs, Exercise & Life Hacks

 We have Africa to thank for this anti-anxiety remedy.
 This tropical shrub, while it is not an adaptogen, has its own unique method for assisting the body as it handles stress—and in a way that other herbs simply cannot replace.

 This is because griffonia produces an amino acid virtually similar to 5-HTP.
 5-HTP (5-hydroxy-L-tryptophan) is also a neurotransmitter in the human brain needed to produce serotonin—and serotonin is needed to regulate a pleasant mood, which can combat anxiety.
 5-HTP is also a common over-the-counter supplement used for stress relief and better sleep, among other things.

 While research confirms that griffonia indeed contains this important amino acid, a study in 2011 on mice found that the herb, when put into practice, was just as strong as the scientific theory behind it.
-And while more studies on humans specifically are very much needed, the results so far are incredibly promising to begin with.
+And while more studies on humans specifically are very much needed, the results so far are incredibly promising to begin

 - Exclusive Offers